jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 ### R Studio
 The pipeline also uses R for the data analysis.
 R Studio can be downloaded from [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/).
 You may have to install R also - instructions to do that are on the site.
 Examples of R scripts are available from the GitHub repository

+### Install Time
+With standard software as PyCharm, Fiji and TrackMate installed, the installation of the pipeline itself should take less than 10 minutes.
+Installing the standard R and R Studio is optional and only required if data post processing is performed with R.

 # Available scripts to run the pipeline